eme64/blog/_posts/2024-12-24-Intro-to-C2-Part01.md

 Done
 ```

-Normally, compilation happens in the background, which means that when a compilation is enqueued, we continue with the old mode of execution until the new compilation is completed.
+Normally, compilation happens in the background, which means that when a compilation for a method is enqueued, we continue its execution until the requested compilation is completed.
-The asynchronous behaviour can sometimes make compilation a little unpredictable.
-It can be beneficial for debugging to disable background compilation with `-Xbatch`:
+This asynchronous behaviour can sometimes make compilation a little unpredictable.
+It can be beneficial for debugging purposes to disable background compilation with `-Xbatch`:
 ```
 $ java -XX:CompileCommand=printcompilation,Test::* -Xbatch Test.java
 CompileCommand: PrintCompilation Test.* bool PrintCompilation = true